RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 Option|Description
 ----|-----
 **Maximum threads**|Defines a number of threads to be used for data transfer.
 **Extract type**|Select **Single query** option if your data load is not too big.
 Select **By segments** option if you need to migrate a solid amount of data.
-When this options is selected you can set the *Segment size* value, that is to define a number of rows to be transferred in each segment.
+When this options is selected you can set the **Segment size** value, that is to define a number of rows to be transferred in each segment.
-**Open new connections**|Select this checkbox and a new connection will be opened and data transfer will not interfere with other calls to the database whose data is being transferred.
+**Open new connections**|If selected, a new connection will be opened and data transfer will not interfere with other calls to the database whose data is being transferred.
-**Select row count**|Select this check box if you want to see a progress bar displaying data migration process.
+**Select row count**|If selected, a progress bar displaying data migration process will be shown.

 Set data extraction options and press **Next**.

 ## Step 4: Define data mapping

+For proper table mapping the following options are available:

 <img src="images/dt/dbt_step3.png" width="400"/>

-For proper table mapping the following options are available:

 * **Target container** - defines a database or a scheme where the data will be transferred to.
 Press <img src="images/dt/dbt_step3_Browse_btn1.png"/> button and choose the container.